SACAS went Global

 - Ensure that where SACAS Ireland uses individuals for outsourced activities, they are not involved, either directly or through any other employer, with an organization to be audited, in such a way that impartiality could be compromised;

-- SACAS has a process for the approval and monitoring of all bodies that provide certification services for our certification activities and shall ensure that records of the competence of all personnel involved in certification activities are maintained.
+- SACAS has a process for the approval and monitoring of all bodies that provide certification services for our certification activities, and shall ensure that records of the competence of all personnel involved in certification activities are maintained.

-NOTE 1: For ISO/IEC 17021-1 clause 7.5.1 to 7.5.4, where SACAS Ireland engages individuals or employees of other organizations to provide additional resources or expertise, these individuals do not constitute outsourcing provided they are individually contracted to operate under SACAS Ireland’s management system.
+NOTE 1: For ISO/IEC 17021-1 clause 7.5.1 to 7.5.4, where SACAS Ireland engages individuals or employees of other organizations to provide additional resources or expertise, these individuals do not constitute outsourcing, provided they are individually contracted to operate under SACAS Ireland’s management system.

 NOTE 2: For ISO/IEC 17021-1 clause 7.5.1 to 7.5.4, the terms “outsourcing” and “subcontracting” are considered to be synonyms.